openvinotoolkit/openvino/docs/ops/arithmetic/Tanh_1.md

 **Detailed description**

 For each element from the input tensor calculates corresponding element in the output tensor with the following formula:
 \f[
 tanh ( x ) = \frac{2}{1+e^{-2x}} - 1 = 2sigmoid(2x) - 1
 \f]

+The rounding for casting values are done towards zero.

 **Examples**